ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 ## Preserving end-client IP address (HTTP/HTTPS only)
 {: #preserving-end-client-ip-address}

-{{site.data.keyword.alb_full}} (ALB) works as a reverse proxy, which terminates incoming traffic from the client.
+{{site.data.keyword.alb_full}} works as a reverse proxy, which terminates incoming traffic from the client.
 The load balancer establishes a separate connection to the back-end server instance, using its own IP address.
 For HTTP connections with the back-end servers (against front-end HTTP or HTTPS connections), the load balancer preserves the original client IP address by including it inside the `X-Forwarded-For` HTTP header.
 For TCP connections, the original client IP information is not preserved.

 ## Preserving end-client protocol (HTTP/HTTPS only)
 {: #preserving-end-client-protocol}

 An application load balancer for VPC preserves the original protocol that is used by the client for front-end HTTP and HTTPS connections by including it inside the `X-Forwarded-Proto` HTTP header.
-This does not apply to TCP protocol since an application load balancer does not look at Layer-7 traffic when TCP protocol is used.
+This does not apply to TCP protocol since an ALB does not look at Layer-7 traffic when TCP protocol is used.

 ## Enabling private load balancer enforcement
 {: #private-alb-enforcement}